 Sadik-Khan couldn’t even verbalize a response.
 Literally throwing up her hands and quivering with what I can describe only as condescension, she made it clear that she resented the question, as if I was the one who was hysterical.

 I asked my question for two reasons: First, regardless of their personal sympathies, journalists have to at least give passing credence to opposing views.
 Second, as Sadik-Khan knows full well, the opponents whom she brushed aside would have stopped many of her counterparts dead in their tracks.
 It’s not unreasonable to try to give her the chance to explain how she prevailed if only so that others could learn to follow her lead.

 Poor responses to NIMBYs and other conservatives – most notably those of Tea Party supporters, many of whom are taking aim at smart growth – have undermined plans into which many fine planners have put their life’s work.
 The ability to calmly and empathetically acknowledge, consider, and respond to opposition – not matter how unreasonable it may seem – can be a planner’s greatest asset.

-I figured that Sadik-Kahn would know how to do this – I know she does.
+I figured that Sadik-Khan would know how to do this – I know she does.
 I wanted to see that asset in full bloom, especially since she is one of our greatest planners.
 I wanted to be able to write a blog with insight that I could have conveyed from her to the rest of the planning world.
-I was hoping that Sadik-Kahn might be an ambassador for though, but thoughtful, planning and would demonstrate that she could be both eminent and sympathetic.
+I was hoping that Sadik-Khan might be an ambassador for tough, but thoughtful, planning and would demonstrate that she could be both eminent and sympathetic.
 Instead, I found myself intimidated and belittled.